annaesvensson/yellow-help/style-guide.md

   `system/extensions/yellow-system.ini` = file with system settings
   `system/extensions/yellow-language.ini` = file with language settings
   `system/extensions/yellow-user.ini` = file with user settings
-* Use HTML to add a screenshot suitable for GitHub and Codeberg,
+* Use HTML to add a screenshot suitable for GitHub, Codeberg and other platforms,
   e.g. `<p align="center"><img src="screenshot.png" alt="Screenshot"></p>`.
-* Use HTML at the beginning of a line to add additional link targets,
+* Use HTML at the beginning of a line to add additional link targets to a page,
   e.g. `<a id="settings-page"></a>`, `<a id="settings-files"></a>`.
-* Check spelling, British English is the reference language, other languages are optional.
+* Check spelling, British English is the reference language, all other languages are optional.
 * Give multiple examples for users to copy/paste, if unsure add more examples.
 * Review the entire documentation from the perspective of the user.
 * Don't use the words "easy, flexible, user-friendly".